 3. University of Providence

 The University of Providence is an excellent online college in Montana to help with a student’s long-term career goals.
 The school offers three undergraduate degree programs online to help with student goals.
 Students can study nursing, criminal justice, or addiction counseling through the online program.
 It offers a flexible option for students who are planning to work in the healthcare or criminal justice industries.
-The online degree programs at the University of Providence in Great Falls emphasizes hands-on experience and encourages students to pursue internships while working on a degree.
+The online degree programs at the University of Providence in Great Falls emphasize hands-on experience and encourage students to pursue internships while working on a degree.

 A key way the University of Providence in Great Falls stands apart is the variety of online master’s degree programs.
 When students complete an undergraduate degree, they have the option to continue into a higher level of education.
 It also offers a flexible approach to an undergraduate degree that allows students to maintain a current job or address other obligations that may limit their time during normal school hours.